Orthognathic & Corrective Jaw Surgery

 A full assessment of your facial profile, jaw characteristics, occlusion (bite pattern) and facial growth pattern is integral in assessing the need for surgery, and the type of surgery you may require.
 The decision-making and planning of orthognathic surgery requires a high-level understanding of all of these facets, and is a significant factor in achieving a good outcome.

 Your work-up for surgery may also include clinical photographs, x-rays or 3-D CT scan, and a scan or models of the teeth.
-We utilise virtual planning for precise surgery and a highly predictable outcome.
+We utilise virtual surgical planning for precise surgery and a highly predictable outcome.

 What other procedures can be done with Orthognathic Surgery?